 Cyprus financial lending institutions have contributed to the return of the lost trust for the Cypriots and the world business community.
-The banking system improved its fiscal solvency, liquidity indicators.
+The banking system improved its fiscal solvency and liquidity indicators.

-Mass restructuring and sale of bad debts to third-party organizations helped to raise the banks rating, inspire confidence in investors.
+Mass restructuring and sale of bad debts to third-party organizations helped to raise the banks rating and inspire confidence in investors.
 The state eliminates the financial system shortcomings with the aim of finally overcoming crisis consequences, avoiding such situations in future.

-On the one hand, a good location between Europe, Asia, Africa, membership in the EU determine modern Cyprus economy.
+On the one hand, a good location between Europe, Asia, Africa and membership in the EU determine modern Cyprus economy.
 On the other – existence a highly qualified English-speaking population, high-developed information and communication technologies infrastructure help to move the economy to appropriate direction.
-Thus, investments, international companies are attracted to the country.
+Thus, investments and international companies are attracted to the country.

 Today, business services (companies support, tax and financial planning, currency trading, trusts), development and operation of natural gas from reserves discovered on the island's waters predominate against general background.
 This will allow the island to grow as a European and East Asian exporter of the energy sector.

 Numbering more than a thousand ocean vessels, Cyprus merchant fleet, occupied the third place in the EU; vessels number not intended for transportation is approaching 800.
 Among the branches, construction and tourism still show positive dynamics.

 After the state returned to the international capital markets, indicator of the available resources effective use is constantly growing.
 Its growth indicates an increase in production for export, which became possible due to the strengthening of the country's ties with high purchasing power developed places.

 Agreements about avoiding double taxation with almost 60 countries make placement of funds in Cyprus even more attractive.